 When alcohol enters the body, it disrupts the chemical processes in your brain.
 Among a host of other effects, alcohol interferes with your brain’s reward system.
 It causes dopamine levels to rise and for your brain to register the consumption as a positive thing.
 This makes your brain crave more and more of the alcohol, leading to impulsivity and intense cravings.

 Alcoholism is diagnosed based on a few criteria, which are outlined in the Diagnostic and Statistical Manual of Mental Health Disorders.
 This is commonly referred to as DSM-5.
 Individuals must meet two of these criteria in the same twelve-month period in order to be diagnosed with alcoholism.
 These include drinking more alcohol than intended, being unable to stop drinking, cravings, drinking alcohol in dangerous situations, and developing a tolerance.

 Alcoholism can happen to anyone, but there are factors that could heighten someone’s risk of developing the disorder.
 These include the environment, medical history, and genetics.
 There is a strong hereditary component associated with alcoholism.
 It is believed that up to sixty-percent of someone’s risk could be attributed to their genes.
 Alcoholism can lead to both long term and short term effects.
-High blood pressure, stroke, liver disease, brain damage, and even death can result in untreated alcoholism.
+High blood pressure, stroke, liver disease, brain damage, Wet Brain, and even death can result in untreated alcoholism.